 Check for product disapprovals, and fix any issues so all products can show.
 Create a “catch-all” campaign to target all products not included in other campaigns so new SKUs are captured and have an opportunity to gain impressions and traffic.

-Assess your set ad schedules and consider opening these up as consumer behavior will change during the season.
+Assess your set ad schedules and consider opening these up as customer behavior will change during the season.
 Similarly, evaluate your budgets and consider the potential increase in volume and spend during this timeframe, so that your top campaigns are not limited by daily budgets and miss out on potential revenue.

 Finally, review the Opportunities tab in Google Merchant Center for potential business optimizations and the volume impact they can have.
 This will help you prioritize which actions you should take.